Did you read anything in English this past week?

 This means you need to make a special time for this reading.
 Making time for your reading will let you focus well without risk of being interrupted.
 This time should be quiet, and you should avoid being distracted.

 You should try to spend at least 30 minutes every day on focused reading.
+That’s how to improve your reading skills seriously and successfully.
 The more you read, the more you’ll improve.

 Turn your reading process into a ritual, something you repeat every time you sit down to focus on reading English.